stjanovitz/playground/logistic_regression/README.md

-Test of naive implementation of linear regression Implemented logistic regression model results:
+Test of naive implementation of linear regression.
+That is, uses batch gradient descent instead of stochastic, uses iterations where some matrix operations could be, ...

+Implemented logistic regression model results:
 *	10,000 iterations:
  *	E_in: 0.5847